Construction Company 2025 Agenda for ConFeX KSA Details

 In conversation with:

-Fady Sleiman, CIO, Al Bawani
+Fady Sleiman, Chief Information Officer, Al Bawani

 Jeff Weiss, Chief Revenue Officer, CMiC